bookieio/Bookie/docs/extensions.rst

     to the *Account* page.
 There you will find a link for "View API Key" that will show you your key.
 The default login for a fresh install is a admin:admin.

+Username
+    This is the username for your account.
+This is used to help construct the api urls.
+The default user account is *admin*.

 Cache Content
     If you check this, then the html of the page is sent to the Bookie